Fabio-A-Sa/Privago/milestone_1_report.md

 Table 1: Initial datasets characterization

-O dataset Datafiniti's Hotel Reviews [2] foi retirado de Datafiniti's Business Database [3] através de sampling.
-Hotel Review Insights [4] é um compilado de hotéis do mundo através de web-scrapping de reviews presentes em Booking.com [8].
-London Hotel Reviews [5] é um sample retirado e parcialmente refinado de um dataset de DataStock [6].
-Finalmente, Europe Hotel Reviews [7] também resulta de web scrapping de reviews de hoteis espalhados pela Europa publicados em Booking.com [8].
+The Datafiniti's Hotel Reviews [2] dataset was taken from Datafiniti's Business Database [3] through sampling.
+Hotel Review Insights [4] is a compilation of hotels around the world through web-scraping of reviews found on Booking.com [8].
+London Hotel Reviews [5] is a sample taken and partially refined from a DataStock dataset [6].
+Finally, Europe Hotel Reviews [7] also results from web scrapping of hotel reviews across Europe published on Booking.com [8].

-Todos os datasets têm "licença de utilização pública" (melhorar isto, procurar a definição correcta) e, segundo a plataforma Kaggle, um índice de usabilidade superior a 8.
+All datasets have a public use license and, according to the Kaggle platform, a usability index greater than 8.
+This index is justified, given that the elimination of null, repeated or non-informative entries practically did not eliminate nothing.

-The datasets contém features comuns, numerical data, such as rating, review date, and textual data, such a review text, hotel location and name.
-O último dataset contém dois parâmetros adicionais, positive review and negative review.
-As features enunciadas foram extraídas neste passo e refinadas em Data Preparation.
+The datasets contain common features, numerical data, such as rating, review date, and textual data, such as review text, hotel location and name.
+The last dataset contains two additional parameters, positive review and negative review.
+The features stated were extracted in this step and refined in Data Preparation.

 ## 3 - Data Preparation